cloudmesh-community/fa18-523-71/paper/paper.md

-- Tools of big data\:

-In order to draw effective insights and inferences from the data, proper big data tools need to be in place.
+- *Tools of big data:* In order to draw effective insights and inferences from the data, proper big data tools need to be in place.
 If the analysis of data is not done in a proper manner, then the efforts that are put into the collection of data from various data repositories and processing it through will be of no use.
 The commonly used Big Data tools are Apace Hadoop, Apache Hive, Storm, Cloudera, Qubole etc.